ubirch/ubirch-discovery-service/discovery-service-kafka-api/README.md

 purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites and installation
-Note: a local version of Kafka is not needed if your goal is to only test the project
+Note: a local version of Kafka is not needed if the goal is to run the tests
 * A local version of the [Kafka platform](https://kafka.apache.org/quickstart)
     * Start zookeeper and the server